AdaCore/learn/content/courses/advanced-ada/chapters/arrays.rst

 Here, we're declaring the one-dimensional type :ada:`F1`, the two-dimensional type :ada:`F2` and the three-dimensional type :ada:`F3`.

-As it's the case with unidimensional arrays, we must specify the bounds when declaring objects of unconstrained multidimensional array types:
+As is the case with unidimensional arrays, we must specify the bounds when declaring objects of unconstrained multidimensional array types:

 .. code:: ada run_button project=Courses.Advanced_Ada.Arrays.Unconstrained_Multidimensional_Arrays